-Binge consumption of online content has emerged as a trending behavioral phenomenon among customers of online streaming services.
-Online content can range from pure entertainment to pure education, with various content providers spanning the spectrum.
-Here, we specifically focus on binging within an online education setting, using a clickstream dataset from Coursera (one of the world's most popular online education platforms) in which we observe individual-level lecture and quiz consumption patterns across multiple courses.
+Binge consumption of online content has emerged as a trending phenomenon among customers of online streaming services, with various content providers spanning the spectrum from entertainment to education.
+Here, we focus on binging within an online education setting, using clickstream data from Coursera in which we observe individual-level lecture and quiz consumption patterns across multiple courses.
 We extend the literature by distinguishing between "temporal binging," where individuals consume multiple pieces of content in a single sitting, and "content binging," where individuals consume content from the same course in succession.